emard/DCF77/micropython/README.md

 carrier with reduced amplitude while sending 0 or 1.

-Frequency and amplitude modulation is measured with oscilloscope connected to 3-turn probe coil.
+Frequency and amplitude modulation is measured with oscilloscope connected to 3-turn probe coil approached near the LC circuit.

 Frequency: 77.4994 kHz